Prostitution in Denmark: Early period

 Prostitution ("professional fornication") was regulated in Denmark during the nineteenth century, with police playing an active part.
 Nineteenth-century policies to prostitution were driven by the idea that it was a primary source for sexually transmitted diseases, with women being registered and subject to increasingly regular examinations.
 In 1815, registration of prostitutes was introduced in Copenhagen, with women being registered as prostitutes in the police records, forced to register at a (police surveilled) 'tolerated' brothel and subjected to regular examinations, with forced hospitalisation during illness.
-Technically prostitution was still illegal, so regulation was carried out discreetly by order of King Frederick VI (1808-1839).
+Technically prostitution was still illegal, so regulation was carried out discreetly by order of King Frederick VI (1808–1839).
 On 11 February 1863, this policy was officially recognised and given some legal ground, and in 1874, the system of regulated prostitution was officially introduced in Danish law, with legal grounds for forced examination and hospitalisation of suspected prostitutes.

 These policies became the target of women's groups and religious groups, such as the Foreningen imod Lovbeskyttelse for Usædelighed, forcing some relaxation in 1885.
 Brothels were eventually banned in 1901, and in 1906 forceful examination was abandoned.

 Modern era

 Decriminalisation occurred in 1999.
-In 2006, the government announced a campaign to combat prostitution and racketeers involved in organising the trade and human trafficking, following a commissioned police report entitled Strategi for en styrket politimæssig indsats mod prostitutionens bagmænd.
+In 2006, the government announced a campaign to combat prostitution and racketeers involved in organising the trade and human trafficking, following a commissioned police report entitled Strategi for en styrket politimæssig indsats mod prostitutionens bagmænd (Strategy for an enhanced police effort against the masterminds of prostitution).
 Justice Minister Lene Espersen (DFK) announced an intensified police effort against traffickers while promising a more sympathetic approach to victims and witnesses, with new police reforms effective 1 January 2007.
 This would replace an earlier strategy due to expire at the end of 2006.
 In February 2013, Justice Minister Morten Bødskov announced further measures and introduced a bill, arising from the 2012 report of the Criminal law Council, extending provisions against exploitation from brothels to escort services and street prostitution, increasing penalties and giving police more powers.